AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/bldg-google-ecomm-dim.md

 >
 >Requires [Admin permissions](../../administrator/user-management/user-management.md).

-Now that you are finished [connecting your[!DNL Google ECommerce]account](../../data-analyst/importing-data/integrations/google-ecommerce.md), what can you do with that data in [!DNL Commerce Intelligence]?
+Now that you are finished [connecting your[!DNL Google ECommerce] account](../../data-analyst/importing-data/integrations/google-ecommerce.md), what can you do with that data in [!DNL Commerce Intelligence]?
 This topic walks you through building dimensions that link your eCommerce data with your orders and customer data.

 The dimensions covered give you the ability to build analyses that [answer vital questions about your marketing channels and campaigns](../../data-analyst/analysis/most-value-source-channel.md).
 What percent of revenue comes from each source?
-How does the lifetime value of Facebook acquired customers compare to those from [!DNL Google]?
+How does the lifetime value of [!DNL Facebook] acquired customers compare to those from [!DNL Google]?

 ## Prerequisites and overview